Dream Jobs Around The World (And How to Find Yours)

 Do dream jobs really exist?
 Whether you’re dreaming of navigating flight paths, diagnosing illnesses, fighting legal cases, or rescuing cats from trees, almost everyone will have their ‘ideal’ vocation — and while these roles may take persistence, hard work, and sometimes years of study to attain, it’s certainly not impossible to achieve your career dreams.

 As our study shows, dream jobs will vary widely between individuals — as well as countries and continents — and will be dependent on a range of factors such as passions, interests, values, skills, financial aspirations, and personality traits.
-Dream careers are characterised not just by the type of role but also by the flexibility, culture, and reward they offer.
+Dream careers are characterized not just by the type of role but also by the flexibility, culture, and reward they offer.

 Looking to secure your dream role?
 See how our CV templates can help you stand out, and don’t forget to check out our 10 tips for writing an effective CV.